shane-mason/FieldStation42/README.md

 channel_socket : path to file to use to signal channel changes - save any text to this file and the field_player will change to the next channel.

 ### Per Channel Configurations
-Each channel is a separate python file, as named in `confs/fieldStation42_conf.py`.
-Example configurations are provided - as in this example for channel named ''
+Each channel is a separate json file.
+Example configurations are provided in the `confs/examples` directory.
+Just copy the example json into the `confs/` directory.
 ```
-station_conf = {
+{station_conf : {
     # basic human readable name for the channel
     'network_name' : "MyChannel",
     # path to the catalog binary file to be stored